Orckestra/orc-shared/README.md

 `normalizeForSearch(searchStr)` lowercases the search string and strips accents from it to ease comparisons between strings.
 Note: on IE11, accent stripping does not work.

+`flatten(array)` will flatten nested arrays, resulting in a single-level array.
+Order of elements is maintained.

+`setTranslation(locale, object, path1, path2, ...)` will look in `object` at the path location (see `safeGet` above), and if found will replace a translation message structure (ex.: `{ 'en-US': 'A hat', 'fr-FR': 'Un chapeau' }`) with the string indicated by `locale`.
+If no match is found, the first given message string will be used as a default.

 ## Actions

 ### `makeApiAction(name, endpoint, method, options)`